studiokicobi/wednesday-the-raven/chapters/chapter-08.md

 “You don’t remember where _she_ is.”

 “Of course I don’t,” said the Captain.
-“And if you’re done analyzing my pronouns, let me remind you that we both need to run away as fast as we can.
+“And please my pronouns.
+Let me remind you that we both need to run away as fast as we can.
 Immediately.
 Right away.
 Goodbye.”

 He pushed his way off into the crowd.

 “Goodbye!” said the mourning dove.

-Ella chased after the Captain and caught up to him when he got stuck behind a group of starlings.
+Ella chased after the Captain and caught up when a group of starlings panicked and jammed the path.
 The mourning dove swung around and knocked over another chickadee and trotted after Ella.

 “This is an emergency,” said Ella.
 “It’s a question of life and death.”